jjb3rd/Freshdesk.Net/README.md

 # Freshdesk.NET

-.NET wrapper for the Freshdesk REST API
+Freshdesk.Net is a .NET library for freshdesk.com's REST API.
+It can be used to create contacts, customers and tickets.

+#### Nuget Packages

+	PM> Install-Package Freshdesk